0xDBFB7/ceramic/documents/terse.md

 This process is not ideal for production: FAST/SPS has several advantages, including full-density sintering at only 1150c, and *as yet there's no consensus as to how it works*.
 It is *magic*.
 See @guillon2014field.
 Thanks to @ice9 for the tip!

 Expect extremely low outgassing (even to LIGO standards), low permeability, continuous service temp ~1500c (with 90% mix - 70% mix became brittle at ~1600c), strength comparable to aluminum (with 70% mix - 90% mix is a little weaker), 20 MV/m breakdown at ambient, hardness Mohs ~9.

 At low temperatures, you can expect extremely low outgassing (even to LIGO standards).

 The alumina itself is not an outgassing concern; if you have success with purer alumina compositions, you can expect good vacuum performance all the way to ~1700c.

 The clay binder is a somewhat different story.
-While pure Kaolin becomes Mullite above 1400c, which is as stable as alumina at low temperatures, silica impurities in the Kaolin may begin to sublimate to SiO at above 1300c.
+Pure Kaolin becomes Mullite above 1400c, which is as stable as alumina at low temperatures.
+However, silica impurities in the Kaolin may begin to sublimate to SiO at above 1300c.
 See @krieger1965thermodynamics for details; but in general, operation at above ~1400c is contraindicated.

 Fired shrinkage values will be added soon.